Nickshajtan/wp-modules/issues.md

 16) Network of network filesystem access, db access...
 TBD
 17) Domain mapping (for multisite)
 18) Different databases for Network
-19) Mongo for Gutenberg, Apollo for Gutenberg; Gutenberg boilerplate plugin
+19) Mongo for Gutenberg, Apollo for Gutenberg; Gutenberg boilerplate plugin.
+Elastic for search
 20) Perks + Quick Edit perks, Formats, Featured, Advanced Search (by ID also)
 21) PublishPress (?)
 Autopublishment
 22) Media management plugin (3d-party video like Vistia, Youtube - TBD).
 Media cropping optimize (on the fly by cron and store in cloud)
-23) Admin pages speed optimization plugin
+23) Admin pages speed optimization plugin (with Elastic?)

 ## Optimization packages (TBD)
 1) Webpp optimization + analogue for video